dylanplosey/iact_strategy_learning/Simulation/Results/README.md

 # Learning Simulation Results

-The results used to generate the figures from Section VI-E. In other words, the results from our Learning Simulations, which were generated using "simulation_main"
+The results used to generate the figures from Section VI-E. In other words, the results from our Learning Simulations.

 ## Nomenclature
 The files are named as follows: